astridx/meinblog/content/posts/joomla/19joomla-mehrsprachigkeit.en.md

 The chapter is one of the most extensive in this series.
 For that it covers all areas of multilingualism and language links in Joomla.

-> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t14b...t15a)[^github.com/astridx/boilerplate/compare/t14b...t15a] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t14b...t15a)[^github.com/astridx/boilerplate/compare/t14b...t15a] and copy these changes into your development version.

 ## Step by step